robrich/es6-the-language-and-the-tools-workshop/00.prerequisites/README.md

 3. `npm install -g webpack eslint`

-4. `npm install babel-core babel-loader babel-preset-es2015`
+4. `npm install babel-core babel-loader`

+5. `npm install babel-preset-es2015 babel-preset-es2016 babel-preset-es2017`

 These commands may take a while the first time, so just get them kicked off while we dig in.